ranabarakat/ranabarakat/README.md

 ### 📖 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 - Studying computer engineering at Alexandria University, class of 2024
-- Interested in software development, cybersecurity and AI
+- Interested in software development, security and AI
 - Looking to collaborate on ML/DL projects
 - How to reach me ranabarakat30@gmail.com